 *Serum calcitonin may be useful for the diagnosis and monitoring of treatment response in medullary carcinoma.

-Most cases of suspected thyroid malignancy require US thyroid, used to assess the nodule and look for cervical lymphadenopathy.
+Most cases of suspected thyroid malignancy require ultrasound thyroid scan (Fig. 4), used to assess the nodule and look for cervical lymphadenopathy.
 Suspicious features on ultrasound include:

 - Irregular margin

 A score will be allocated (U1-U5).
 U1-U2 lesions have low risk of malignancy and will not require fine needle aspiration cytology (FNAC), U3-U5 lesions should undergo FNAC.

 Fine Needle Aspiration Cytology (FNAC) involves passing a needle into the thyroid nodule and aspirating cells out of it.
 These cells will be reviewed and the relevant score allocated (Thy1-Thy5); the TNM staging system is used for thyroid cancers once diagnosis is confirmed:

 - Thy1 is inconclusive and requires a further sample